kurtosis-tech/kurtosis/docs/docs/explanations/architecture.md

 Kurtosis Instruction Language
 -----------------------------
 Distributed system definitions are complex.
 To allow users to express their system in the simplest way possible while still fulfilling the required [properties of a reusable environment definition][reusable-environment-definitions], the Kurtosis engine provides users with the ability [to define and manipulate enclaves using Google's Starlark configuration language][starlark-explanation].
-The Kurtosis engine contains a Starlark interpreter, and users can [send Starlark instructions][starlark-instructions] via the Kurtosis SDK to tell the engine what to do with an enclave.
+The Kurtosis engine contains a Starlark interpreter, and users can send [Starlark instructions][starlark-reference] via the Kurtosis SDK to tell the engine what to do with an enclave.
 This allows users to define their environments as code.

-For a reference list of the available Starlark instructions, [see here][starlark-instructions].
+For a reference list of the available Starlark instructions, [see here][starlark-reference].

 <!-------------- ONLY LINKS BELOW HERE --------------------->
 [installation]: ../guides/installing-the-cli.md